HarK-github/Taskify/README.md

 ---

-## 👨‍💼 Maintained by: Community Contributors
+## 👨‍💼 Maintained by: Community Contributors ( ONLY MEMBERS of the DEVLABS 2025 REACT Team 1

-Pull requests are welcome!
-Make sure to follow all guidelines for successful contributions.

 ---